-Case Management project is funded by New Hampshire Department of Health and Human Services.
+Case Management project is funded by the Office of Minority Health and Refugee Affairs through the New Hampshire Department of Health and Human Services.
 Every week, BCNH receives 50-60 individuals seeking support and assistance.
-Case workers assess and identify their specific needs and offer appropriate services, including referrals on case by case basis.
+Caseworkers assess and identify their specific needs and offer appropriate services, including referrals on the case by case basis.
 The program includes rides to appointments, case management, home visits, crisis intervention, and educating New Americans on post-resettlement needs for medical, employment, and family issues.
 This program provides an outlet for our clients to socialize and integrate meaningfully into a community of communities.

 The program provides ongoing referrals and daily case management for over 1250 individuals annually.
 Presently, BCNH has a caseload of 400 families.